scarlett-de/Zoomcamp_hw/Homework2/Answers_hw2.md

 Steps to install Kestra, set up Postgres and PGAdmin

-I use the docker-compose-kestra to install kestra.
-And I use the database I created in the last module,
+I use the docker-compose-kestra.yaml to install kestra.
+And I use docker-compose-pg.yaml to set up Postgres and PGAdmin.
+When register server in PGAdmin, I use localhost, and root as user name and root as password. and change default plugins to ny_taxi database.

 ## Question 1
 I commented out purge files in the example yaml file, and use the one attached (02_postgres_taxi.yml) to ingest yellow_tripdata_2020-12.csv.